 “It’s not my fault,” Shazi mumbled, but the doctor didn’t hear her, confident that the experimental procedure was very effective in stubborn cases, and in use all over Albania.
 At the sight of her blood, he said, “There we are, all fixed.”

 Shazi limped back to the car, avoiding Mrs Naseem outstretched hand.
 You know it’s not my fault!
-Shazi wanted to tell her mother in law off very badly.
+Shazi wanted to tell off her mother-in-law very badly.
 How was she all fixed when it wasn’t her that was broken, but Shan.
-Mrs. Naseem looked out the window at the streets full of buses and mopeds, and ordinary people spitting paan from pursed lips, people just trying to survive.
+Mrs Naseem looked out the window at the streets full of buses and mopeds, and ordinary people spitting paan from pursed lips, people just trying to survive.

 “You see all these people?
 We are not like them, beta.
 We have a higher responsibility, a calling to heal the world, to keep the line going.
 Like bearing a son.
 It’s up to us, beta, it’s up to you.”
 She gave Shazi a weary look.
 Underneath the makeup, Shazi saw the shadow of bags under her eyes.